sillsm/openklave.com/_posts/2021-10-12-tutorial2-rippingos.md

 Now shockingly enough, this bare ihex dump is sufficient to completely restore the operating system if you bork it during development.
 The bootloader has a built-in recovery mode which receives ihex as a sysex message and rerwrites the flash over usb.

-# Use the factor bootloader to load the operating system back on to the keyboard
+# Use the factory bootloader to load the operating system back on to the keyboard

 Now that we've copied the OS to our development computer, let's load it back onto the device.
 The factory bootloader does a lot with very little.
 It has a bare USB driver that is able to accept new software in the form of MIDI Sysex commands from the development computer.
 Note, if you are using these tutorials to learn about reverse engineering and bare metal OS development generally, you could always just flash an OS back your device using GDB.
 But throughout Open Klave we rely on the factory bootloader, because it can be accessed using just a USB cable, so non-developers can use Open Klave on their machine without a JTAG probe.